Elizabeth Oram: Career

 Oram joined the Army Nursing Service (ANS) as an Army Nursing Sister on 1 May 1886 and served in Egypt for 5 years from 1891.
 On 11 December 1896, the London Gazette announced that she was awarded the Royal Red Cross for her role in caring for the sick and wounded soldiers who served in the Anglo-Sudan war, and the award was conferred by Queen Victoria at Windsor Castle on 5 March 1897.
 After 13 years as an Army Nursing Sister, she was promoted to the position of Superintendent in May 1899 and served in the Second Boer War in South Africa from January 1900 until 1902.
 Oram was made a matron in the newly formed QAIMNS in 1903.
 She was promoted to Principal Matron, QAIMNS, South Africa, 1911–1914; Principal Matron, Nursing Inspector QAIMNS, 1911–1914, and attached to the British Expeditionary Force, France, 1914–1915, before her final appointment as Acting Matron-in-Chief in 1915 of the Mediterranean Expeditionary Force.
+During her command in EWgypt she was in charge of another London Hospital trained nurse, Mary Pinsent.

 Oram was appointed a Dame Commander of the Order of the British Empire in 1919 and invested on 10 March 1920 at Buckingham Palace.